MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 ### To enable access to the dashboard and digests

-1. Sign in as a Global admin to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal).
+1. Sign in as a Global admin or an Exchange Online admin to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal).
 2. Make sure you're using the new admin center.
 To do this, if the switch in the upper right of the page reads **Try the new admin center**, select it so that it reads **The new admin center**:

     ![New admin center](../../images/mya/setup/the-new-admin-center.png)